 What is a Chimney Chase Cover?

-A chimney chase cover is also commonly referred to as a chase pan.
-It is typically a rectanglularly-shaped piece that covers the top of your chimney made of brick, wood, vinyl or metal siding.
+Chimney chase covers are commonly referred to as chase pans or chase tops.
+They are typically a rectangular-shaped piece that covers the top of your chimney made of brick, wood, vinyl, or metal siding.

 One of the major benefits of an aluminum chimney chase cover is that it won’t rust, which is good for the overall longevity of the product.
 Of course, on the flip side, aluminum is a softer metal and might not hold up as well against harsher elements.